yunlongcaolab/DeepCoV/README.md

-# DepCoV: Evolutionary Prediction and Analysis Framework
+# DeepCoV: DMS-Empowered Evolution Prediction of CoronaVirus

 ## Overview
 This repository contains the codebase, data, and analysis pipelines for DepCoV, a framework designed for forecasting the prevalence and evolution of SARS-CoV-2 variants.
 It integrates evolutionary sequences, mutational scanning, and epidemiological modeling to analyze dominant variants, predict mutational hotspots, and evaluate variant dynamics.